NebbGroup/docs.qlarm.com/content/settings/_index.md

 ---

 {{< lead >}}
-Settings allows changes of settings that apply to the whole application.
+The Settings tab allows changes of settings that apply to the whole application.
 {{< /lead >}}

 ## Features